 Your signed passport must have more than 6 months validity remaining to apply for a visa.
 Visa will not be issued with less than 6 months validity.

 Must contain sufficient blank visa pages.
 Visas are affixed to the blank "Visa" pages of your passport.
 "Amendment" pages (clearly marked as such) in the back of your passport are not acceptable for visa issuance.

-Your passport's expiration date must be greater than six months from the date you plan to depart the country you intend to visit.
-If your passport does not meet this requirement, you must renew your passport or obtain a new one prior to applying for your visa.
+If your passport does not meet these requirements, you must renew your passport or obtain a new one prior to applying for your visa.

 Former citizens of Russia/Adopted from Russia: submit a Certificate of Renunciation of Citizenship obtained from the Russian Embassy.
 Adoption papers are not needed.
 Please contact the Embassy directly to start your Renunciation process.

 For former citizens of the USSR:

 When applying for a visa it is necessary to provide documentation that you no longer possess Russian citizenship, such as:

 Copy of USSR passport with a stamp stating you left for “permanent residence abroad”, dated prior to February 6, 1992;